adinfinitum225/Pewlett-Hackard-Analysis/README.md

 <!-- Provide high level responses to these questions, and provide two additional queries or tables that may provide more insight into the upcoming 'silver tsunami' -->

 <!-- How many roles will need to be filled as the "silver tsunami" begins to make an impact? -->
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 As these employees begin to retire they will leave around 70,000 positions vacant, as shown in figure 1.
 The majority of these will be senior level positions, and some of those senior level positions will assumedly be filled by promotions from lower level employees.
 With the opening of so many positions it will also be a good time to look at how many of those positions are necessary to the company.
 It's possible that some of those vacancies won't need to be filled, but that still leaves a very large number of people that need to be hired.
 HR is going to become very busy soon.

 <!--  Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees? -->
+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 Figure 2 shows part of a list of employees eligible for the mentorship program, but not a count of how many that is, or what positions they are in.
 So we'll get that information using this query:
 ```
 SELECT COUNT(title), title FROM mentorship_elegibility
 GROUP BY title ORDER BY count DESC
 ```
 There are only about 1,500 employees eligible for the mentorship program, and that does not seem to be enough to train enough new employees to fill the gap that will be left by the "silver tsunami".
 Just looking at Senior Engineers, that's a ratio of 60:1 open spots to eligible mentors.
 Pewlett-Hackard is going to have to start hiring now to fill these future vacancies.

+### Additional Queries

 Another table that would be helpful in getting additional insight into this problem would be a table that has the amount of time each employee has been with the company.
 Many retirement benefits require a certain amount of years worked in order for the employee to be eligible for them.
 All 70,000 of the employees from figure 1 might not be ready to retire yet.